cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

   - `format` <PropMeta>required</PropMeta>

-    - The format of the Worker script, must be "service-worker"
+    - The format of the Worker script, must be "service-worker".

 </Definitions>